asmap/kartograf/README.md

 #### Python dependencies

-Python versions 3.10 and 3.11 have both been tested with Kartograf.
+Python versions 3.10, 3.11 and 3.12 have been tested with Kartograf.

 You can use `pip3` to install required Python packages: